DanielleYasso/Gems-Game/README.md

 Step 5: Adding a Character class
 -----------------------------
 Rocks are pretty cool, but this game would be way better if we had something else on the board besides rocks.
 We're going to add a Character class to our game.
 We will use this as a base for our player representation in the game (our Player Character, or PC).
-This class will only be instantiated once, as we only have one player.
+This class will only be instantiated (created) once, as we only have one player.
 Later, you might add other game characters that aren't controlled by the player (Non-Player Characters, NPCs).

-Since we're going to be interacting with the player from many places, we're going to save a reference to our player in the global PLAYER variable.
+Once placed on the board, our player object (or really any object we place on the board) will have it's own "life".
+That means it will be responsible for responding to events that happen in the world (the game board), how it moves, how it interacts with other objects, how it dies.
+One of the advantages of Object Oriented Programming is this idea that each object is responsible for itself.
+If you want the object to move, you place the code to handle the movement on the object's class.
+We'll explore that idea more as we go on, but lets start by making our Character.

 The class definition for Characters look like this:

     class Character(GameElement):
         IMAGE = "Girl"

-Note again that it is derived from a GameElement, and it has a class attribute called IMAGE that has the value "Girl".
+Note again that just like our Rock, it is derived from a GameElement.
+It has a class attribute called IMAGE that has the value "Girl".
 This tells the game engine to use the 'Girl' image.

 Register it in your initialize function after you register your rocks.
 Place it at position (2,2).

     # In the initialize() function
-    global PLAYER
-    PLAYER = Character()
+    player = Character()
-    GAME_BOARD.register(PLAYER)
+    GAME_BOARD.register(player)
-    GAME_BOARD.set_el(2, 2, PLAYER)
+    GAME_BOARD.set_el(2, 2, player)
-    print PLAYER
+    print player

 There are a few other images which we can use for our player character.
 Try one of the following:
     "Boy", "Cat", "Princess", "Horns"

 Step 6: And now a message from our sponsors
 -------------------------------------------